Everybody But You

 “A collection that’s spirited and endearing . . . which she tells with winning self-deprecation and a level of detail that conjures the dusty, sunny fragrance of her travels.
 Sexton punctuates the pieces in an all-caps-studded brand of wacky humor, mostly in the form of wry one-liners.” — Kirkus Reviews

 “Sexton is a truly original voice; almost everything she thinks and does in this superb collection is unexpected—from grilling a man who tells her she’s ‘Hot’ for more information, to calling a Suicide Hotline only to end up reassuring the inept operator that he’s good at his job.
-EVERYBODY BUT YOU is an entertaining insight into the talent of an atypical mind any reader would be privileged to have.” — Maggie Rowe, producer, COMEDY CENTRAL STAGE, Sit ‘N Spin, author of Sin Bravely.
+EVERYBODY BUT YOU is an entertaining insight into the talent of an atypical mind any reader would be privileged to have.” — Maggie Rowe, producer, COMEDY CENTRAL Stage, Sit ‘N Spin (created by Jill Solloway, Transparent).

 “Entertaining and original . . . one I will not soon forget, as Sexton’s voice is like nothing I have read before.
 These stories have depth, a fresh voice and are oh, so fun to read.
 I love short stories books because you can toss it in your purse and read whenever you have a free moment.
 You will not regret reading this book, and you will end up thanking me for recommending it!” — Mrs. Mommy Booknerd

 “There are some truly funny stories that made me laugh out loud (always the mark of a good story).
 I really liked the stories about her family (nieces and nephews), being abroad, and the story about how she came to love New York.
 I’m not a New Yorker but I love to visit, and I loved the way she captured the city (and EVERYBODY’S hatred of the one way streets).
 While I would never be brave enough to back down one of the streets, she does and lives to share the hilarious tale. — A Bookish Affair